 There are six primary Victorian hospitals that provide the transplantation services: The Alfred Hospital, Austin Health, Melbourne Health, Monash Medical Centre, Royal Children's Hospital and St Vincent’s Health.

 DonateLife Victoria is the organ donation agency for Victoria.
 DonateLife Victoria’s team of health professionals provides a range of support services to participating health services and hospital-based organ donation specialists.
-The team coordinates donation services, encourages best practice, and helps raise community awareness and understanding.
+The team coordinates donation services, encourages best practice, and helps raise community awareness and understanding about donation for transplantation.

 DonateLife Victoria trains and supports DonateLife Tasmania’s organ donation specialist nursing coordinators.
 Organ donation and transplantation specialists from Victoria work with Tasmanian doctors, nurses and hospitals to facilitate donation and transplantation activities.

-The department funds the Blood Service to coordinate Victorian organ donation activities.
-The Blood Service currently provides support to DonateLife Victoria and DonateLife Tasmania, and tissue typing services through the Victorian Transplantation and Immunogenetics Service.
+The department funds Lifeblood to coordinate Victorian organ donation activities.
+Lifeblood currently provides support to DonateLife Victoria and DonateLife Tasmania, and tissue typing services through the Victorian Transplantation and Immunogenetics Service.

 Lions Eye Donation Service